Wrist Pain Relief · Liverpool City Centre

 TFCC injury

-Pain on the little-finger side of the wrist, often clicking or weakness with pressing or twisting.
-Often caused by a fall on an outstretched hand, gymnastics, or heavy loading.
+Pain on the little-finger side of the wrist, often with clicking or weakness when pressing or twisting.
+Often from a fall on an outstretched hand or heavy loading.
 Notoriously stubborn.

 Wrist tendinopathy